VAT Reverse Charge for building and construction services | Checkatrade

 accountant filing a tax return

-You will also have to make sure your invoices show the correct information so that customers know they need to account for the VAT.
+You’ll need to make sure your invoices show the correct information.
+This is so customers know they need to account for the VAT.

 FAQs